zzzzzzzzjj/SA-MDPO-for-Qwen-vl/README.md

 ## 📖 Overview

 This repository contains the official implementation of **SA-MDPO** (Span-Adaptive Multi-level DPO), a rank-gap-aware preference optimization method for distilling macro-societal value-judgment capability from frontier vision-language models into compact student models.
+We also provide datasets for training and evaluating.

 **Key features**:
 - ✅ Support for both **Qwen2.5-VL** and **Qwen3-VL** model families